utshomax/postman-docs/src/pages/docs/postman-flows/concepts/flows-typescript-support.md

 plan: beta
 ---

-> TypeScript support for Postman Flows is in beta.
+> Postman Flows TypeScript support is in beta.

 The **Evaluate** block in Postman Flows now supports TypeScript in addition to [Flows Query Langauge (FQL)](/docs/postman-flows/flows-query-language/introduction-to-fql/).